AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 The third numerical parameter controls Step 3, which finalises the animals in the high-density group.
 It is similar to that of the first numerical parameter in that it divides the data into two groups, the finalised high-density group and low-density group.
 The animals in the data set that are genotyped for more than XX.X% (in figure 1 this value is 98.0) of the SNP that remain after Step 2 enter the finalised high-density set.
 The remaining animals enter the finalised low density set.
 The final high-density group is passed to |ap| to be phased.

-The case sensitive qualifier controls the SNP for which results are outputted and it has two options ``AllSnpOut`` or ``EditedSnpOut`` (note that these are case sensitive). ``AllSnpOut`` produces output for all the SNP that are inputted. ``EditedSnpOut`` produces output only for the SNP that survive the internal editing.
+The qualifier controls the SNP for which results are outputted and it has two options ``AllSnpOut`` or ``EditedSnpOut`` (these are no longer case sensitive). ``AllSnpOut`` produces output for all the SNP that are inputted. ``EditedSnpOut`` produces output only for the SNP that survive the internal editing.
 The SNP that survive the internal editing are outlined in the output file ``EditingSnpSummary.txt`` which is described below.

 NumberOfPairsOfPhasingRounds
 """"""""""""""""""""""""""""